syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Exclude table summaries when exporting

 By default, table summaries in SfDataGrid will be exported to PDF.
-If you want to export without table summaries, you need to set `exportTableSummaries` parameter as `false`.
+You can set `exportTableSummaries` parameter as `false` to export the SfDataGrid without table summaries.

 {% tabs %}
 {% highlight Dart %}